 Pursuant to the property management agreement date October 13, 2010, (the "Property Management Agreement") with the Housing Authority of the Fresno County (the "Manager"), the Manager is to manage the operations of the Project.
 As defined in the Property Management Agreement, the property management fee is \$65.07 per unit per of month, excluding the manager's unit.
-For the year ended, property management fees of \$9,300 were incurred.
+For the years ended December 31, 2018, property management fees of \$9,600 per year were incurred.